Qu Yuan Wen Du

 On the other hand, this structure of phrases repeated in flexible order and lyrics that do not always match may suggest that the melody had an improvisatory nature.

-The original Chinese section titles together with the original lyrics are as follows (the section titles are also listed under 屈原問渡):
+The original Chinese section titles together with the original lyrics are given above with English translation.

 (Return)